20 Best Things to Do in Nerja (A Local’s Guide)

 - And of course snacks!

 I’ve done this hike with my family before and loved the combination of walking on land and swimming.
-Unfortunately, there have been problems with this natural space, and the council is considering charging a fee and limiting access to fewer people to avoid crowds.
+Unfortunately, there have been problems with this natural space, and the council is considering charging a fee and limiting access to reduce crowding.

 It’s definitely one of the top things to do with kids in Nerja.